 - 1 to 1 counselling and case management

 - Support at Court appearances

 - Liaison with lawyers/legal aid

 - Outreach to Yatala, Adelaide Women’s Prison, Mobilong, Adelaide Pre -release Centre, Adelaide Remand Centre and home visits in special circumstances

-To make a referral, contact Rehabilitation Treatment Services Team Leaders, Tricia Oats or Di Lawrie, on 82180700 or send us an email
+To make a referral, contact Rehabilitation Treatment Services Team Manager, Tricia Oats on 82180700 or send us an email

 This service is funded by the Office for Problem Gambling.